byterubpay/byterub-site/_posts/2016-01-31-overview-and-logs-for-the-dev-meeting-held-on-2016-01-31.md

 ## Style guide

-In Kovri they've been working with [a style guide](https://github.com/monero-project/kovri/blob/master/CONTRIBUTING.md#style), and fluffypony suggests implementing one in Monero.
+In Kovri they've been working with [a style guide](https://github.com/byterubpay/kovri/blob/master/CONTRIBUTING.md#style), and fluffypony suggests implementing one in ByteRub.
 Basically, this is the way the code is formatted (human formatted).

 Its agreed to use the new style with new code, and restyle-as-you-go with old code.
 Restyling for the sake of restyling is though to be unnecessary.
 Key points: